rsr72/smartincident-ai/README.md

 # SmartIncident-AI

-An AI-powered incident assistant that summarizes logs, identifies root causes, and suggests fixes using OpenAI's GPT-4 API.
+An AI-powered incident assistant that summarizes logs, identifies root causes, and suggests fixes using OpenAI's GPT-3.5 or GPT-4 API.

----

 ## 🚀 Features